York Street Curators, Horticulture Specialists & Horticulturist's Senior Staff

 Panayoti Kelaidis, Senior Curator and Director of Outreach – Since 1980, Panayoti has represented Denver Botanic Gardens in educational, professional and promotional endeavors as an expert in horticulture.
 He also acts as a liaison to botanical societies, professional horticulture organizations and green industry members.
 He helped create Plant Select®; designed and implemented numerous gardens; and has led tours to Asia, Europe and South Africa.
 He works with rock garden, perennial, native plant and succulent societies nationally and internationally, and has served on the boards of horticulture societies.
 Panayoti has received numerous awards, including the 2000 Arthur Hoyt Scott Medal from the Scott Arboretum and the 2003 Liberty Hyde Bailey medal of the American Horticultural Society, two of the highest honors in American horticulture.

-Cindy Newlander, Associate Director of Horticulture, has led the Plant Records team’s efforts of documenting the living collections through databasing, mapping, labeling and photo documentation since 2002.
+Cindy Newlander, Associate Director of Horticulture, has led the plant records team’s efforts of documenting the living collections through databasing, mapping, labeling and photo documentation since 2002.
 She maintains the Gardens Navigator website which shares collections’ information with the public.
-She is actively involved with the American Public Gardens Association where she is the Plant Collections Chair and has worked with the Plant Collections Network as the leader and database manager for the nationally accredited Quercus multisite collection.
-Cindy’s MS is in Public Horticulture from the Longwood Graduate Program at the University of Delaware and her BS is in Horticulture from the University of Nebraska-Lincoln.
+She is actively involved with the American Public Gardens Association where she was the Plant Collections Community Chair (2017-2019), Vice Chair (2015-2017) and has worked with the Plant Collections Network as the leader (2011-2014) and group inventory manager (2011–present) for the nationally accredited Quercus multisite collection.
+She received a Master of Science in public horticulture from the Longwood Graduate Program at the University of Delaware and her Bachelor of Science is in horticulture from the University of Nebraska-Lincoln.

 Mike Bone, Curator of Steppe Collections, is involved in many aspects of the Plant Select program.
 Mike has worked at the Gardens since 2002 where the majority of his tenure is in propagation and production.
 Mike has a passion for cultivating plants from and appropriate for the steppes of North America and has traveled and studied the flora of North America and Central Asia.
 Mike’s love of gardening and horticulture keeps him scouring the globe for great garden plants to bring people in contact with the living world far and near.